emoran5/FecundityShinyApp/README.md

 # CaMP: California Mast Prediction Tool

 CaMP is an interactive Shiny application for predicting tree seed production (mast) across California.
-It uses PRISM climate data extracted at Forest Inventory and Analysis (FIA) tree locations and species-specific fecundity models from the MASTIF framework to produce spatial forecasts of log Δ fecundity for 11 conifer and oak species.
+It uses PRISM climate data extracted at Forest Inventory and Analysis (FIA) tree locations and species-specific fecundity models from the MASTIF framework to produce spatial forecasts of log fecundity for 11 conifer and oak species.

 ---